scaleapi/llm-engine/README.md

 ### Key Features

-🎁 **Ready-to-use APIs for your favorite models**: Deploy and serve open-source foundation models - including LLaMA, MPT and Falcon.
+🎁 **Ready-to-use APIs for your favorite models**: Deploy and serve open-source foundation models— including LLaMA, MPT and Falcon.
 Use Scale-hosted models or deploy to your own infrastructure.

 🔧 **Fine-tune foundation models**: Fine-tune open-source foundation